 |

-Walking in Tuscany: Tuscany, Umbria, Latium, Elba and Chianti Trail (A Cicerone Guide), by Gillian Price, Cicerone Press, 2002
+Walking in Tuscany (A Cicerone Guide), by Gillian Price, Cicerone Press, 2010

 This book describes hikes are in the Etruria region (parts of Tuscany, Umbria